Sven-vh/type-tween/README.md

 This repo contains an example.sln.
 This is just a simple showcase of how to use it and check if everything works as expected.

 ![tweening](https://github.com/user-attachments/assets/f99f15cf-258d-4095-a11e-9b0472e08be1)

+## Contributions & Issues

+It started as a simple header that I kept re-using.
+So I decided to share it here!
+Feel free to contribute, make issues, make pr's, if you have any suggestions!